nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

 ### Sort feature
 #### Rationale
+Students in FRIDAY have details such as name, Telegram handle, consultation and Mastery Check dates, and grades.
-This is a feature that enables the sorting of students using various criteria.
+This feature enables the sorting of students using the aforementioned details as criteria.
 With many students to keep track of, we decided to add this feature to allow users to quickly organize their students in different ways.

 #### Implementation